By Peter Coutu

 The city is still months away from deciding how to move forward.

 Any combination of solutions — which would likely include site-specific plans like raising the foundation of houses — will bring a hefty price tag.
-But doing nothing would cost much more, said Charles J. Bodnar, a civil engineer with the city’s stormwater management center.
+But doing nothing would cost much more, said Charles J. Bodnar, a site engineer with the city’s stormwater management center.

 If no steps are taken to combat 3 feet of sea level rise, annual losses could total $329 million, according to the city’s updated analysis.
 One of the most comprehensive plans would reduce the possible damages by nearly $300 million a year, according to the analysis.